Polymorice/bootcamp-debugging/master-main-conflict.md

 > `error: src refspec main does not match any.`

 I have only encouter it a couple times, but I began to see the pattern.
 It is when a new repo is created locally, and new remote origin is pulled to the local repo.
-There is no items to add and commit.
-I suspect it will generate a 'ghost' master branch.
-Since it is empty, it cannot be deleted or merged.
+There is no items to add and commit. **The cause: I suspect empty repo generate a 'ghost' master branch, which will conflict with main.** Since it is empty, it cannot be deleted or merged.
+Within the Lighthouse Labs vagrant we are using git 2.7.4.
+I have git 2.30.1 install in shell, and I tried using it.
+The same issue persists.
+I am not so sure if the issue is cause by outdated version or something else.

-The work-around is to add and commit a file, like an empty README, before pulling the remote origin.
+The workaround is to add and commit a file, like an empty README, before pulling the remote origin.
 When you created the GitHub repo and about to copy SSH link, scroll down a bit.
 GitHub provided ready to use command lines for easy application.